btmoyers/wrangling-transcriptomics/episodes/01-background.md

 ---
-title: Experimental Planning Considerations for RNA-Seq
+title: Introduction and Experimental Planning Considerations for RNA-Seq
-teaching: 10
+teaching: 60
-exercises: 5
+exercises: 15
 ---

 ::::::::::::::::::::::::::::::::::::::: objectives

+- Learn about the history, current status, and a typical analysis workflow of gene expression research.
 - How do we design useful RNA-Seq experiments?
 - Understand the data set through metadata.